GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos8/index.rst

    dnf install pandoc

    # Upgrade pip to version 20.1+
-   pip3 install --upgrade pip
+   pip install --upgrade pip

    # Optionally install supervisord for monitoring and restarting GovReady-q; and NGINX as a reverse proxy
-   DEBIAN_FRONTEND=noninteractive \
+   pip install supervisor
-   apt-get install -y supervisor nginx
+   dnf install nginx

    # To generate thumbnails and PDFs for export, you must install wkhtmltopdf
    # WARNING: wkhtmltopdf can expose you to security risks.
 For more information,